 Rested and recharged we were now on a mission to reach Edinburgh by early evening.
 If you have more time, many tourists stop at the picturesque village of Pitlochery, which has two distilleries and a salmon leap.
 It is a good size town with lots of quaint shops and cafe and bars etc. Try and get to Queens View for the most amazing views down Loch Tummel.

 Now many visitors hiring a car may be worried about re-fuelling in the Highlands.
 Fear not.
 All the towns have fuel stops, the locals need to get around too.. ..We were running low on fuel and it was an easy detour off the motorway to Carrbridge.
 You will find that the nearest garage/refuelling points are well signed.
 However, rather than a 2 min stop down the road it may be a 4mile drive down the road.
 As I waited for my husband to refuel I stretched my legs and discovered this beautiful bridge right next to the garage and opposite the Carrbridge Hotel.

 For any Outlander fans, I would definitely recommend stopping at Culross in Fife, it is an amazing Royal Burgh and medieval village where you can often find film crews making Outlander.

 We did reach Edinburgh by early evening and I totally loved my road trip.
 It was amazing.
 There are plenty of place I would still love to see but that is for another post.
 Choose your roads wisely, you will need longer than you think on single track roads.
 Take your time, enjoy the journey, not the destination.

-here is my Road Trip click on THIS youtube link: youtube Scotland must see bucket list
+My Road Trip click on this 3 min youtube link: youtube Scotland must see bucket list

 I hope you enjoyed reading this road trip and I have given you some ideas for your next Scottish Adventure.
 Thanks for reading, I appreciate your time.